ansible/ansible-builder/docs/glossary.rst

 .. glossary::

-    execution environment
+    Execution Environment
-      execution environments are container images intended to be used as Ansible control nodes.
+      Execution Environments are container images intended to be used as Ansible control nodes.
       Starting in version 2.0, `ansible-runner <https://ansible-runner.readthedocs.io/en/latest/>`_.
       can make use of these images.